-If these axioms - these self-evident statements or basic premises for practical and philosophical thinking - are accepted, then we can argue from them to Hlatky's view that only something existent, conscious and active can be the cause of the activity that is creation.
+If these axioms - these self-evident statements or basic premises for practical and philosophical thinking - are accepted, then we can argue from them to Hlatky's view that the activity that is represented by creation can only be caused by something that is existent, conscious and active.

 So creation in Hlatky's view is not a permanent reality.
 It is only seemingly permanent, existent.
 It is just activity - what he calls 'abstract'*.
 In his hypothesis only the original reality, God's Being, is existent - what he calls 'concrete'*.
 [The discussion of the terms 'abstract' and 'concrete' is taken up in Dialogue 1.]
 Everything that we interpret with our senses, within creation, as an existent reality is, in fact, simultaneously constructed and destroyed by Nature.
 Our senses, too, are created and destroyed by Nature.

 Hlatky points out that we also know from science that what we see as matter is not matter, that is, not existence in the true sense.
 He suggests, however, that if we accept the axioms to which he draws our attention, then logically there must be a real existence behind all visible matter, but one that we cannot experience with our senses.
 This existence is living, that is, it is active, but it can only move, it can only express itself, in the form of vibrations, which, Hlatky suggests - in line with modern physics and also with ancient traditions - is the basis of all other movement in the visible creation.
 Visible matter, which gives us a distance-based*, external perspective on reality, is created by these vibrations for our senses, so that we can understand the necessity of presupposing an original, invisible existence - the Being - as the original cause behind it.